Einsums/Einsums/docs/sphinx/reference/einsums.core.linearalgebra.rst

     :raises einsums.core.rank_error: if the input is not a matrix.
     :raises ValueError: if the matrix input does not store real or complex floating point data, or an invalid value was passed to the underlying LAPACK call.
 The second case should not happen.

+    .. versionadded:: 1.1.0
+    .. versionchanged:: 2.0.0

+        This function now returns the Q and R matrices instead of matrices that need to be passed to other functions.

 .. py:function:: q(QR, tau)